 Gayle Cummings, PsyD(c), MPH

 Greetings to new and prospective students and program partners!
-I am honored to introduce the TUC Public Health (PH) Program and privileged to serve as the new program director!
+I am honored to introduce the TUC Public Health (PH) Program and privileged to serve as the Assistant Dean and Program Director!
 This is a particularly exciting time for our program as we recently received notice of our re-accreditation from the Council on Education for Public Health (CEPH) for a 7-year term, effective July 2015!

 We offer a social justice-enriched program that attracts and retains diverse students and faculty who work towards reducing health disparities and creating positive social change through public health practice.
 Social justice serves as the ethos of our program and is infused throughout our curriculum, research and service.

 Three major components make up our innovative program:

 - We offer the Master of Public Health (MPH) Degree which prepares students for careers as public health practitioners by providing students the expertise needed to assume leadership roles in managing the needs of populations at the local, state, national, and international level through volunteer, work-study and classroom hands-on projects from the very beginning and throughout their educational experience at TUC.